PowerDNS: Authoritative server

-DNSSEC

 The PowerDNS Authoritative Server supports DNSSEC as of version 3.0.
 While pre-signed zones can be served, it is also possible to perform online signing & key management.
 This has the upside of being relatively easy, but the downside that the cryptographic keying material is present on the servers itself (which is also true of any HTTPS server when not used with a HSM for example).

 Recursor

 PowerDNS Recursor (pdns_recursor) is a resolving DNS server, that runs as a separate process.